 It crystallised a lot of my self-learning, as well as my determination to make something special and unique – celebrating me, my body, but more importantly my soul.

-In essence my Lilac Flower-Power sweater is for want of a better expression - empowering!
+In essence my Lilac Flower-Power jumper is for want of a better expression - empowering!

 It has been a pivotal point of my work over these four and a half years, learning new design and knitting skills along the way.
 Mentally, it boosted my confidence, when I saw the end results after re-working it a number of times.
 I knew I'd reached a different knitting level!
 So the moral of the story is "persistence pays off!"

 When it came to making my top, it was such a learning curve.
-I had bought this beautiful yarn in a delicate color that I wanted to use and had to do it justice.
-Hence, I decided to design a sweater with a vintage romantic feel, but with a modern twist.
+I had bought this beautiful yarn in a delicate colour that I wanted to use and had to do it justice.
+Hence, I decided to design a jumper with a vintage romantic feel, but with a modern twist.

 This was my first go at a complex lace knitting stitch.
 Unfortunately, I could only find the pattern in flat knitting on YouTube with a few rows of stockinette in between.
 So, I modified a lot of the steps to make it into my own version/design.
 It took several attempts to work out the pattern, because I was constantly getting confused by my stitch count, when changing rows!
 I guess I had such a strong vision in my head, which is why I never gave up.
 It probably didn’t help that every warm day that autumn, I went down to the King’s Cross canal from my flat and kept seeing these lilac flowers.
 These flowers became the inspiration behind my design, and I wanted to see if I could pull it off.

-Eventually, I did… and lo and behold, I made a complex flower-patterned sweater, with a fashionable ruffle!
+Eventually, I did… and lo and behold, I made a complex flower-patterned jumper, with a fashionable ruffle!

-The sweater meant that I could now translate my ideas into a wearable piece of reality that could be appreciated by others.
+The jumper meant that I could now translate my ideas into a wearable piece of reality that could be appreciated by others.

 It then got me thinking, if I can do that, I knew then, I was ready to enter Kirstie’s Handmade Christmas; a programme that I looked forward to all year round!